PDF Routing Workflows: Deterministic Badge Dispatch & Fallback Chains

 Deterministic Dispatch & Fallback Architecture Link to this section

 Production routing requires explicit fallback chains rather than naive exception swallowing.
-The dispatcher routes payloads based on the target enum, applying tiered retry strategies with exponential backoff.
-When a primary transport fails, the engine escalates through predefined fallbacks before pushing the payload to a dead-letter queue (DLQ) for manual reconciliation.
+The dispatcher routes on the target enum, applies tiered retries with exponential backoff and jitter, and — only when a primary transport is exhausted — escalates through a predefined fallback before surrendering the payload to a dead-letter queue for manual reconciliation.
+The engine never blocks the event loop and never discards a transport exception silently; each adapter returns a boolean status and emits structured telemetry keyed by correlation_id.

 import requests